Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

-The choice of parameters in Subsection \ref{transitions} lets us build the bifurcation diagram of Figure \ref{graph1} (right), in the plane of the parameters $(A, \lambda/A)$ in the domain for $0<\mu_0<1$ sufficiently small.
-See Figure \ref{homoclinic_torus}.
+For $\varepsilon>0$ small, the choice of parameters in Section \ref{s:setting} ($\varepsilon>A>\lambda \geq 0$) lets us to build the bifurcation diagram of Figure \ref{homoclinic_torus}, in the domain We suggest that the reader follows this subsection observing Figure \ref{homoclinic_torus}. \medbreak

-Within this region, we may define an Arnold tongue, denoted by $\mathcal{T}_k$, adjoining the horizontal axis at a point where $k$ is a large enough integer.
-Inside, there coexist at least a pair of fixed points of the Poincar\'e map $\mathcal{F}_{(A, \lambda)} $.
-Their images are the periodic orbits of period $2\pi k$.
-The borders of $\mathcal{T}_k$ are the bifurcation curves $B_1^k$ and $B_2^k$ on which the fixed points merge into a saddle-node.
-The curve $B_2^k$ continue up to the line $\lambda/A = 1$, while the curve $B_1^k$ bend to the left staying below $\lambda/A= 1$.
-Eventually these curves may touch the corresponding curves of other tongue (meaning that there are parameter values for which the periodic points of periods $2\pi k$ and $2\pi m$ coexist), $m, k\in \NN$.
+Within the region above, for eack $k\in \NN$, we may define an Arnold tongue (or resonance wedge), denoted by $\mathcal{T}_k$, adjoining the horizontal axis at a point $A_k=(\exp(-2\pi k), \, 0).$ Parameters within this wedge correspond to Poincar\'e maps with at least a pair of fixed points; one of the fixed points is always of saddle-type (say $Q_k$); the other point is a sink (say $P_k$).
+We suppose just one pair of fixed points for the following analysis (as shown in Figure \ref{homoclinic_torus}). \medbreak The borders of the Arnold tongue $\mathcal{T}_k$ are the bifurcation curves $B_1^k$ and $B_2^k$ on which the fixed points merge to a saddle-node.
+The curve $B_2^k$ continue up to the line $\lambda/A = 1$, while the curve $B_1^k$ bends to the left staying below $\lambda/A= 1$.
+Eventually these curves may touch the corresponding curves of other tongue, meaning that there are parameter values for which the periodic points of periods $ k$ and $ m$ coexist, $m, k\in \NN$.

-Below the line $D^k$ (see Figure \ref{homoclinic_torus}), the closed invariant curve which exists for $\frac{\lambda}{A} < f_1(K_\omega^0)$ is the unstable manifold of the saddle fixed point $Q_k$ which closes on the fixed point $P_k$.
-After crossing the curve $D_k$ the invariant curve no longer exists.
+The points $M_1^k$ and $M_2^k$ correspond to \emph{pre-wiggles}: below these points, in $B_1^k$ and $B_2^k$, the limit set of $W^u(Q_k)$ is the saddle-node itself and is homeomorphic to a circle.
+Above this point, the maximal invariant set is not homeomorphic to a circle.
+There is also a curve, say $D^k$, above which the invariant torus (or the curve $\mathcal{C}$) no longer exists due to period doubling bifurcation process \cite{Anishchenko}. \medbreak In the next subsection we will emphasise the role played by the lines $\text{Hom}_1^k$, $\text{Hom}_2^k$ and $S^k$, also depicted in Figure \ref{homoclinic_torus}.

 \medbreak